Haworthia margaritifera is one of the most attractive succulent plant species of the Haworthia genus and Asphodelaceae

 Size & Growth Rate: These plants can grow to be 4″ tall and 6″ across.

 Flowering & Fragrance: The plants tend to bloom in the springtime.
 Haworthia flowers are unremarkable but do attract pollinators in their native Southern Africa.
 Remove the flower stalks as they form.

-Light & Temperature: Haworthia can do well in a cool, shady setting or in a bright, hot setting.
-Avoid a hot, shady, setting, though.
+Light & Temperature: Haworthia can do well in a cool, shady setting or a bright, hot setting.
+Avoid direct sunlight, a hot, shady setting, though.
 This combination tends to produce fungus.

-Watering & Feeding: Water and provide a light feeding of liquid houseplant fertilizer about once a month during the growing season.
+Watering & Feeding: Water and provide a light feeding of liquid houseplant fertilizer or a cactus fertilizer once a month during the growing season.

 Let the soil dry out completely between watering.
+Wet soil leads to root rot.
 Reduce watering and do not feed during the winter.
-Learn more on succulent watering.
+Learn more on succulent Haworthia watering.

 Soil & Transplanting: Use a commercial well-draining succulent soil mix or a 50/50 mix of potting soil and pumice or perlite.
-Alternately, you can use a 50/50 combination of loam and sand.
+Alternatively, you can use a 50/50 potting soil combination of loam and coarse sand.

 Use a clay pot with drainage holes for better air circulation to the roots.
 Scatter pretty pebbles on the surface of the soil if you wish.

 Grooming: Remove offsets regularly to prevent crowding and keep the plant looking its best.

-Propagation: Plant offsets in their own little pots and care for them as adults in a calm and consistent setting.
+Propagation: Plant offsets or pups from the mother plant in their own little pots with well-draining soil.
+Care for them as adults in a calm and consistent setting.

 Desktop, bathroom, and kitchen counter settings with good artificial light are also suitable.